elixir-ecto/ecto/README.md

   * [Programming Ecto](https://pragprog.com/book/wmecto/programming-ecto), by Darin Wilson and Eric Meadows-Jönsson, which guides you from fundamentals up to advanced concepts

-  * [The Little Ecto Cookbook](https://pages.plataformatec.com.br/the-little-ecto-cookbook), a free ebook by Plataformatec, which is a curation of the existing Ecto guides with some extra contents
+  * [The Little Ecto Cookbook](https://dashbit.co/ebooks/the-little-ecto-cookbook), a free ebook by Dashbit, which is a curation of the existing Ecto guides with some extra contents

 ## Usage